New Zealand's Prime Minister Apologizes For Government's Handling Of 1979 Plane Crash

 On Thursday, exactly 40 years after the crash, New Zealand's prime minister, Jacinda Ardern, apologized to the families of those killed for the then-government's handling of the tragedy.
 It was the first full apology for the crash by a New Zealand government.

-"This apology is whole-hearted and wide-reaching," she said.
+"This apology is wholehearted and wide-reaching," she said.
 "We will never know your grief but I know the time has come to say I am sorry."

 Ardern, speaking at a memorial in Auckland, told family members of the victims that their loss was huge.
 "But that loss and grief was compounded.
 It was undeniably worsened by the events that followed".